sbc64/intro-python-bio/README.md

 The first step is to make a github account: https://github.com/join?source=header-home

-And then follow some bioinformatitians:
+And then follow some bioinformatians:
 - https://github.com/BenLangmead
 - https://github.com/johanneskoester
 - https://github.com/dcjones